dahlSTROM/tbs-v4l/README.md

 git clone https://github.com/bas-t/tbs-v4l.git && cd tbs-v4l

-./configure --failsafe=no --adapters=16
+./configure --failsafe=no --adapters=16 --tbs=all

-This will compile supported tbs drivers using today's v4l branch and having done that, compile FFdecsawrapper against it.
+This will compile all supported tbs drivers using today's v4l branch and having done that, compile FFdecsawrapper against it.

+If you want to compile only 6680 drivers, use --tbs=6680.

+If you only want 6281/6285 drivers, just don't use the --tbs= option.
+It is the default behaviour.

 If you compile without the --failsafe option, you will be using a known working v4l tree from june first 2014.